 - If you’re growing “light-dependent” seeds that have to be surface sown and require light to germinate, your grow lights will need to be turned on prior to seed germination.

 - If you’re worried about mold forming on the soil surface.
 Good air circulation and not overwatering is usually all that’s needed to keep mold from forming on top of the soil surface in the cells.
 However, UV light can help too.
-If you have unusual seeds that take a long time to germinate (1 or more weeks) and/or your grow light system is not in a room with good air circulation, it might be a good idea to keep thems on even before the seeds have germinated.
+If you have unusual seeds that take a long time to germinate (1 or more weeks) and/or your grow light system is not in a room with good air circulation, it might be a good idea to keep them on even before the seeds have germinated.

 Question: Do seedlings need a simulated night and day?
 How long do I leave my grow lights on once the seeds have sprouted?

-- Answer: Yes, plants need to “sleep,” just like people do, so simulating a day-night cycle is important to grow healthy seedlings.
+Answer: Yes, plants need to “sleep,” just like people do, so simulating a day-night cycle is important to grow healthy seedlings.
 You can either turn your grow lights on when you wake and turn them off before you go to sleep OR get an automatic timer and set it to turn your system on/off at specific times.

 Question: How far above the top of the plants do my grow lights need to be positioned?

-- Answer: We keep our fluorescent bulbs no more than 1-2″ above the top of our plants.
+Answer: We keep our fluorescent bulbs no more than 1-2″ above the top of our plants.
 If the bulbs are directly touching the plant, the leaves may get sunburned and wilt.

-- Answer: The intensity and UV index of the sun is much greater than that of your grow lights.
+Answer: The intensity and UV index of the sun is much greater than your indoor grow lights.
 That’s why you’ll need to “harden off” your seedlings for about 7-10 days before you transplant them outdoors – assuming you haven’t already been bringing your seed trays in and out as weather allows.

 Question: How do I “harden off” my seedlings?

-- Answer: Here’s how to harden off your seedlings:
+Answer: Here’s how to harden off your seedlings:

 - Days 1-3: 3 hours of direct sunlight (or put your seedlings in a shady spot).